TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab9.md

 ```
 ty1 <name: ty2
 ```

+Like the equivalence check, relation checks also handle lists of types.
+When the lists have different sizes, or when the relation does not hold for a pair in the lists, the relation check will fail.

 Now you can update any constraints with subtyping checks where needed, and create new constraints to handle subtyping errors.